not-only-code/qtranslate-slug/readme.txt

 * Wordpress 3.3 (PHP 5.4 and MySQL 5)
 * mQtranslate 2.6.2.4 or Qtranslate 2.5.8 ( soon qtranslate-x too )

+= New in Versions 1.1.12 =

+* fixed warnings in settings
+* replace qtranslate with our own for taxonomies

 = New in Versions 1.1.10 and 1.1.11 =